hezzze/koa-auth-cas/README.md

 // This route will de-authenticate the client with the Koa server and then
 // redirect the client to the CAS logout page. router.get('/logout', cas.logout)

+// This route will handle the SLO POST request from CAS server and
+// destroy local session
+router.post('/single_logout', cas.handle_single_logout)

 app.use(router.routes())